1) Plant History & General Informaton:

 - As Food: Produces purple grape-like fruits.
 The fruit is purplish black, with a white pulp; it can be eaten raw or be used to make jellies and drinks (plain juice or wine).

-- As Medicine: Several potent antioxidant and anti-inflammatory anti-cancer compounds have been isolated from the fruit, one that is unique to the fruit is jaboticabin.
+- As Medicine: Several potent antioxidants and anti-inflammatory anti-cancer compounds have been isolated from the fruit, one that is unique to the fruit is jaboticabin.

 - Other Uses: N/A